Quantalab/Xf-NPlants-2018/README.md

  - 90% of the data collected over two years (2016 and 2017) for each disease severity class selected at random, and the testing or validation sample (TS), with the remaining 10% for testing  the model.

 Prior to running the scripts you may need to install the appropriate packages, all available on the CRAN repository.
-On each code, the procedure to install packages is also indicated.
-To install the needed packages, open an R session and execute the following line of code:
+In R codes, the procedure to install packages is also indicated.
+To install the packages, open an R session and execute the following commands:

 ```
 if (!require("fmsb")) { install.packages("fmsb"); require("fmsb") }  ### VIF analysis